helloideabox/bb-template-widget/readme.txt

 == Frequently Asked Questions ==

-= What's the requirement for using Template Widget for Beaver Builder? = You need Beaver Builder Pro or Agency plugin active for Dashboard Welcome to work.
+= What's the requirement for using Template Widget for Beaver Builder? = You need Beaver Builder Pro or Agency plugin active for Template Widget.

 = Do I need coding experience to use Template Widget for Beaver Builder? = Not at all!
 All you need to know about Beaver Builder.